Brilliance BS6: Safety

-A few cars were imported to Belgium for a short period during 2006, but deliveries were suspended after a Euro NCAP crash test arranged by the ADAC (German Automobile Association): the car achieved only one of possible five stars, a result described as "catastrophic" and "disastrous".
+A few cars were imported to Europe (mainly Germany) by an independent Belgian-based importer for a short period beginning in 2006, but deliveries were suspended after a Euro NCAP crash test arranged by the ADAC (the General German Automobile Club).
+The car only managed to achieve one of the possible five stars, a result described as "catastrophic" and "disastrous".
 A second star was denied because on a side impact test, biometric limits were exceeded.
 Due to the severe deformation of the car, the likelihood of occupants surviving the crash was low.
-However, according to a wire report carried by Forbes.com, a heavily strengthened version of BS6 has been tested in Spain by Idiada Automotive Technologies SA.
-Unlike the test in Germany earlier, the Brilliance garnered a 3-star rating as it passed the test performed in accordance with Euro NCAP guidelines.
-This star rating is still well below that of their established competition.
-Brilliance is expected to improve the safety ratings of its cars further before its cars are imported into Europe.
+However, according to a wire report carried by Forbes.com, a heavily strengthened version of BS6 was later tested in Spain.